RationAI/xopat/modules/annotations/convert/README.md

 This does not list all the properties though.
 The geometric properties are directly dependent on `type` and `factoryID` used.
 The `factoryID` is HAS-A relationship to the `type` hierarchy.
-Each factory defines which fabricjs (hierarchical) type is supported.
+Each factory defines which fabricjs type is supported (top level only in case of hierarchies).

+> In case of hierarchical annotations (based on _groups_), the top-level group should contain all _non-auto_ properties
+>  (see exporting in depth explanation)

 Mostly, it is 1-1 mapping.
 Multiple factories can use the same fabricjs type as they can have different purposes (a rect annotation and a tool selection with a rect shape that is removed upon completion and the obtained area coordinates are sent as a request for further processing...).